-The course is to be delivered entirely online and self-paced.
+The lectures for this course are to be delivered entirely online and self-paced.
 The surest well to do well in the course is to watch all the online lectures and take notes.
-These (along with powerpoints, readings, activities and documentary movies) will be posted on the Canvas website at the beginning of each week (Monday).
+These (along with powerpoint slides, readings, activities and documentary movies) will be posted on the Canvas website at the beginning of each week (Monday).
 Most of the lectures are short (approximately 6-12 minutes long).
 Some may be longer if they contain additional movie clips within them.
 I will release three to six video lectures (with accompanying powerpoints and readings) each week.
 Please watch the lectures in the correct order, or they will not make sense to you.
 Also, I have designed them to be watched on a larger screen, not a mobile phone.
-Subtitles can be auto-generated if watch on the Chrome Browser (instructions will be provided).
+Subtitles can be autogenerated if watched on the Chrome Browser (instructions will be provided).

-Aside from taking the three online Canvas quizzes and the face-to-face Final Examination at HKUST (see below), no other class attendance is required for this course.
+Aside from attending at least two of the three midterm quizzes and Final Examination at HKUST (see below), no other class attendance is required for this course.